5 Shadow Work Books that Will Shine a Light on Your Inner Self

 Edinger claims that studying alchemy can help us comprehend the psychological transformation process, which involves shadow work.
 (I realize it’s a bit strange.)

-By looking at the alchemy’s symbols and images, he gives us clues about how to become our unique selves and bring the shadow into our lives.
+By examining the alchemy’s symbols and images, he provides us with clues on how to become our unique selves and integrate the shadow into our lives.
 Yes, that does sound like a lot.
 This is a more complex and theoretical book to read.

 This book will likely interest you if you’re interested in Jungian psychology, alchemy, or spiritual growth.